Alexqwesa/locale_switcher/README.md

 locale_switcher:
   # please note: these are country codes, not language codes!
   flags: [ 'us', 'vn', 'de' ]  # generated package will only have these svg flags, full list here https://github.com/cedvdb/flutter_circle_flags/tree/main/assets/svg
+  # also can be bool value:
+  # flags: true - by default(include all flags), set to false to not include flags
-  shared_preferences: false    # default, true
+  shared_preferences: false    # default - true
+  #easy_localization: false    # default - false, set true if you use easy_localization
   # Note: after changing these lines, run:  dart run build_runner build

 dependencies: